 The route starts at the National Trust car park at Plymbridge Woods and follows the Great Western Railway track north passing Cann Wood and Bickleigh Vale before finishing at Dewerstone Woods.
 It's a lovely trail which is suitable for cyclists and walkers.

-If you'd like to continue your exercise then you could head to the nearby Burrator Reservoir which has miles of footpaths and cycleways to enjoy.
+Another good option is to head to the nearby Burrator Reservoir which has miles of footpaths and cycleways to enjoy.
 Also nearby is the Cadover Bridge to Dewerstone Rocks walk which also runs along the River Plym.

 |Plymouth's Waterfront Walkway||10 miles (16 km)||A nice easy walk along a section of the south west coast path which highlights the city's history and heritage.
 The walk links the Cremyll Ferry landing stage on the shores of the Tamar with Jennycliff on the eastern side of Plymouth Sound.|